Justicia de Aragón: War of the Spanish Succession and abolition of the office

 The last regularly appointed Justicia, Miguel de Jaca y Niño (appointed in 1700, d.1707) was dismissed from his office in 1706 by the Austrian claimant archduke Charles, when his troops occupied Aragon during the War of the Spanish Succession (1702–1714).
 The territories of the Crown of Aragon had sided with the Austrian claimant to the throne.
 As part of his attempt at establishing a loyal administration and rewarding his supporters, Charles appointed a new Justicia, Domingo Antonio Gabín, who would become the last Justicia of the historical line.

 Indeed, when the troops of the rival French claimant, the Duke of Anjou, invaded Aragon in 1707, the Justicia Gabín was imprisoned and dismissed from his office.
 No new Justicia was appointed until archduke Charles attempted to restore the office by naming Agustín de Estanga as new Justicia in 1709.
-De Estanga died shortly after in 1710, and neither him nor his nominal successor, José Ozqáriz ever formally took over the office.
+De Estanga died shortly after in 1710, and neither he nor his nominal successor, José Ozqáriz ever formally took over the office.
 Regardless, when the French troops captured Aragon in 1710, the office was deemed vacant.
 The following year, Philip V of Spain passed a Nueva Planta Decree that abolished both the office of the Justicia and the Fueros of Aragon.
 With that, the Aragonese institutions were absorbed by the Spanish monarchy, and the kingdom lost its former juridical independence.